- If an employer receives a wage garnishment order, they are legally required to withhold money from the employee’s paycheck.

 - An employer cannot fire an employee for one debt, but they may be able to for multiple debts.

 - An employee must receive a written notice that their wages are going to be garnished before their employer withholds the money.

-It's a fact of life: Not everyone pays his or her bills.
-Sometimes, when that happens, creditors might turn to a debtor's employer for help through a process called wage garnishment.
-Garnishment is a court-ordered process whereby a person's property is confiscated to pay a debt; in the case of wage garnishment, that property is one's paycheck.
-The federal government protects debtors and sets limits on the amount of wages that can be garnished from an individual.
+Garnishment is a court-ordered process whereby a person's property is confiscated to pay a debt; in the case of a wage garnishment, that property is one's paycheck.
+The federal government protects debtors and sets limits on how much can be garnished from an individual.
 State governments, meanwhile, enforce their own, separate debt collection laws.

 In the wage garnishment process, there are three parties: your employee (the debtor), the party that's owed money (the creditor) and you, the employer (the garnishee).
 As an employer, you're legally bound to comply with wage garnishment court orders.
 It's your responsibility to make the proper deductions from your employee's paycheck and send payments to the creditor.
 Common reasons for wage garnishment include: